Approximate Ridesharing of Personal Vehicles Problem: Introduction

 \section{Introduction}

-As the population grows in urban areas, the number of cars on the road also increases.
-As shown in~\cite{ATST-S}, personal vehicles are still the main transportation mode in 218 European cities between 2001 and 2011.
-In the United States, the estimated cost of congestion is around \$121 billion per year~\cite{PNAS17-AM}.
-Based on reports in 2011~\cite{USDT-S,USDTFHA-S}, occupancy rate of personal vehicles in the United States is 1.6 persons per vehicle, which can be a cause for congestion.
-Shared mobility (carpooling or ridesharing) can be an effective way to increase occupancy rate~\cite{TRBM13-F}.
-Caulfield~\cite{TRDTE09-C} estimated that ridesharing to work in Dublin, Ireland can reduce 12,674 tons of CO$_2$ emissions annually.
-Ma et al.~\cite{TKDE15-M} showed taxi-ridesharing in Beijing has the potential to save 120 million liter of gasoline per year.
-Systems that provide ridesharing services are known as mobility-on-demand (MoD) systems, such as Uber, Lyft and DiDi.
-These systems are cable of supporting dynamic ridesharing, meaning the ridesharing requests enter and leave the system in real-time.
-Although the analysis and algorithms discussed in this paper are for static ridesharing, one can view a dynamic ridesharing instance as a sequence of static ridesharing instances (computing a solution for a fixed interval, e.g.~\cite{ESA15-S}).
+The use of shared mobility (carpooling/ridesharing) is becoming popular around the world.
+With recent advancement in communication technologies, ridesharing in large scale are emerging.
+Ridesharing services are enabling timely and convenient transportation to many people.
+The need of such services is increasing as the population grows in urban areas.
+At the same time, the number of cars on the road also increases.
+According to~\cite{ATST-S}, personal vehicles are the main transportation mode in more than 200 European cities between 2001 and 2011.
+In the United States, personal vehicles are also the main transportation mode~\cite{CSS20}.
+The occupancy rate of personal vehicles in the United States is 1.6 persons per vehicle in 2011~\cite{USDT-S,USDTFHA-S} (and decreased to 1.5 persons per vehicle in 2017~\cite{CSS20}), which can be a major cause for congestion, and the estimated cost of congestion is a round \$121 billion per~\cite{PNAS17-AM}.
+Shared mobility (carpooling or ridesharing) is a promising effective way to increase the occupancy rate, which can reduce congestion~\cite{TRTPB-A,TRBM13-F}.
+It is estimated that ridesharing to work in Dublin, Ireland, can reduce 12,674 tons of CO$_2$ emissions per year~\cite{TRDTE09-C}, and taxi-ridesharing in Beijing can reduce 120 million liters of gasoline annually~\cite{TKDE15-M}.
+A number of systems for ridesharing services are known, such as Uber, Lyft and DiDi.
+These systems are also called mobility-on-demand (MoD) systems and can support dynamic ridesharing: ridesharing requests arrive dynamically, and the system provides a service in real-time.
+In this paper, we study the static ridesharing problem but our algorithms can be applied to dynamic services.
+A sequence of dynamic ridesharing requests within a time interval can be viewed as a set of static requests and solved by a static ridesharing algorithm~\cite{ESA15-S}.